-New York-Style Sicilian Pizza
+Italian Sicilian Pizza

 History of Sicilian Pizza

-Returning World War II soldiers who had been stationed in Italy clamored for the taste of pizza, Sicilian or otherwise, in New York, Boston, and Detroit and a culinary trend began.
+Returning World War II soldiers who had been stationed in Italy clamored for the taste of pizza, Sicilian or otherwise, in New York, Boston, and Detroit, and a culinary trend began.
 In fact, Detroit-style pizza is a descendant of Sicilian pizza.

-The dough is pressed into a well-oiled square baking pan and then topped with a sauce made from onions sautéed in olive oil, chopped anchovies, tomatoes, and spices like oregano and crushed red pepper.
+An authentic Sicilian pizza or sfincione is made with a thick, spongy dough.
+This mixture of flour, water, yeast, and olive oil is left to rise and then pressed into a well-oiled square baking pan.
+The crust is then topped with a sauce made from onions sautéed in olive oil, chopped anchovies, tomatoes, and spices like oregano and crushed red pepper.